 This is the opposite of dry.
-Sweetness in wine refers to the residual sugar, measured in g/l that is left in the wine after fermentation.
+Sweetness in wine refers to the residual sugar measured in g/l left in the wine after fermentation.
 This actually makes the wine taste sweet.

-It refers to the compounds in wines that add a bitter and dry feeling in the mouth which contributes to the body of the wine.
+It refers to the compounds in wines that add a bitter and dry feeling to the mouth, contributing to the wine’s body.
 By the way, tannins have nothing to do with your headache after drinking red wine.

 It refers to the land where the grapes are grown.
 It evokes the characteristics of a wine from a particular region or vineyard.